lsst-dm/dmtn-021/index.md

 [ALref]: http://adsabs.harvard.edu/abs/1998ApJ...503..325A
 [ZOGY]: https://arxiv.org/abs/1601.02655

-# 0. Abstract
+# Abstract

 Herein, we describe a method for decorrelating image differences produced by the [Alard & Lupton (1998)][ALref] method of PSF matching.
-Insipired by the recent work of [Zackay, et al. (2015)][ZOGY] and the prior work of [Kaiser (2004)](Addition of Images with Varying Seeing.
+Insipired by the recent work of [Zackay, et al. (2016)][ZOGY] and the prior work of [Kaiser (2004)](Addition of Images with Varying Seeing.
 PSDC-002-011-xx), this proposed method uses a single post-subtraction convolution of an image difference to remove the neighboring pixel covariances in the image difference that result from the convolution of the template image by the PSF matching kernel.
-We describe the method in detail, analyze its effects on image differences (both real and simulated) as well as on detections and photometry of `DIA sources` in decorrelated image differences.
-We also compare the decorrelated image differences with those resulting from a basic implementation of [Zackay, et al. (2015)][ZOGY].
+We describe the method in detail, analyze its effects on image differences (both real and simulated) as well as on detections and photometry of detected sources in decorrelated image differences.
+We also compare the decorrelated image differences with those resulting from a basic implementation of [Zackay, et al. (2016)][ZOGY].
 We describe the implementation of the new correction in the LSST image differencing pipeline, and discuss potential issues and areas of future research.

 # 1. Introduction